Crime, Violence, and Social Control in Africa SOCIO4124

 This course will broadly explore the issue of crime, violence, and its control in the Global South, with a particular empirical focus on the African context(s) as representing Global South challenges.
 Informed by both criminological engagement as well as inter-disciplinary perspectives, the course will focus on the linkages between crime and other social issues, such as development.
 In so doing, the implications of these linkages for the regulation of social order in developing/least developed contexts will be analytically explored.
 The course ultimately aims to highlight the complexities of crime and violence and its control in the African context acknowledging that these complexities are largely informed by the historical legacies of colonialism and/or conflict.
 In this respect, the course aims to critically engage with the discrepancies between Western thought and practice and the realities of crime and social control in post-conflict contexts and/or contexts of 'limited' statehood.

-In terms of the course structure, it will at the outset seek to 'deconstruct' conceptions of 'Africa', and its crime, violence, and development challenges, as represented in scholarly, policy, and popular imaginations.
-In particular, the course will challenge popular (and often stereotypical) perceptions of 'Africa' as being a homogenous entity by drawing on a range of empirical examples throughout the course from both sub-Saharan and North African countries.
+The course will seek to 'deconstruct' conceptions of 'Africa', and its crime, violence, and development challenges, as represented in scholarly, policy, and popular imaginations thereby challenging often stereotypical perceptions of 'Africa' by drawing on a range of empirical examples from the African context.
 It will engage with what is empirically known about crime and violence in Africa, and critically engage with the challenges of generating reliable knowledge of crime and violence in African contexts which are facing instability and conflict; and which are beset by developmental challenges.
-The course will then explore the debates on so-called, weak or failed states and the security-development nexus, critically interrogating the relevance of these debates to the African context(s).
-The course will shift to a specific focus on three empirical case studies of selected 'crime' issues, including: forms of non-state organised violence (election violence and protest violence, for instance); the 'resource curse'; and, organised crime.
-The latter part of the course will focus on the plurality of the forms of social control in African contexts with a focus on the public, private, and community sectors, particularly the contestations, synergies and hybridity of the three.
-The course will conclude with a reflection on the 'reconstructing' of Africa in terms of the applicability and relevance of a distinct Global South or southern criminology/criminologies, in light of the oftentimes unique challenges faced on the continent (as compared to other Global South contexts), as well as within particular African countries with distinctive historical and political contexts.
+The course will explore the debates on so-called, 'weak' or 'failed' states and the crime-development nexus, critically interrogating the relevance of these debates to the African context(s).
+The course will also focus on empirical case studies of selected 'crime' issues and the ways in which these issues are governed, focusing on the plurality of the forms of social control in African contexts.
+The course will conclude with a reflection on the applicability and relevance of a distinct Global South or southern criminology/criminologies, in light of the oftentimes unique challenges faced on the continent as well as within particular African countries with distinctive historical and political contexts.

 Requirements of Entry